Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Fortunately, except for the lowest-tier of underwear, most pairs and companies offer some sort of pouch option, sometimes even multiple options.
 If you aren’t sure while shopping online, a quick way to determine if there is a pouch is to check for a seam that either runs vertically over where your penis would sit down to the crotch or at least halfway up from the crotch to your penis “midpoint” per se.
 This seam is needed to provide stability to the “roof of the guest house.”

 On the other hand, not all pouches are the same.
 A simple pouch just adds more airspace in the area of your penis to give yourself more room.
 However, today’s underwear engineers have developed all sorts of pouch construction (the guest house metaphor really does work!) to provide additional comfort.
 For example, Separatec offers the Dual Pouch on their briefs (which I reviewed here); Obviously created the AnatoMAX pouch; and Saxx sells their competing Ballpark Pouch construction on their briefs.
-I wrote an entire Cheat Sheet to Penis Pouches to assist you in keeping track of pouch designs.

 - The Brief provides engineered freedom of movement for guys who are active and lead a dynamic lifestyle.
 A deep seat and wide leg openings make it perfect for guys with larger or more muscular legs, and is designed to work with the natural movement of your body.